Mieczysław Weinberg: Youth

 Weinberg was born in Warsaw on December 8, 1919.
-(Note: According to Weinberg's own reckoning, he was born on December 8, 1919.
-His birth certificate withal states the date as January 12, 1919.
-The Polish musicologist and Weinberg biographer, Danuta Gwizdalanka, believes his birth occurred on December 8, 1918.)
+(Note: According to Weinberg, he was born on December 8, 1919, but his birth certificate states the date as January 12, 1919.
+The Polish musicologist and Weinberg biographer, Danuta Gwizdalanka, believes that he was born on December 8, 1918.)
 His father, Szmuel, was a well-known conductor, composer, and violinist at the Jewish Theatre in Warsaw.
 He had originally come from Kishinev, Bessarabia Governorate (today part of Moldova), which he left shortly before its Jewish community was attacked in the pogrom of 1903, in the course of which Weinberg's grandparents and great-grandparents were killed.
 Weinberg's mother, Sara (née Sura Dwojra Sztern or Sara Deborah Stern), (Note: Weinberg stated that his mother's maiden surname was Kotlicka.
 However, documents preserved at the Chopin University of Music, as well as notations in surviving family photographs record her name as Sura Dwojra Sztern.) was Szmuel's second wife.
-She had been born in Odessa, Kherson Governorate (today part of Ukraine), and was an actress in several Yiddish theater companies in Warsaw and Łódź.
+She had been born in Odesa, Kherson Governorate (today part of Ukraine), and was an actress in several Yiddish theater companies in Warsaw and Łódź.
 One of the composer's cousins, Isay Abramovich Mishne, was the secretary of the Military Revolutionary Committee of the 1918 Baku Commune, and was executed in 1918 along with the other 26 Baku Commissars.

 The Weinberg's family home was located in the Wola district, on Krochmalna Street.
 From an early age, Weinberg was surrounded by music; he later said that "life was [his] first music teacher".
 At the age of six, he began to accompany his father to musical performances.
 He taught himself to play the piano at an early age and eventually developed sufficient skill to substitute for his father as conductor at the Jewish Theatre.
 Weinberg also began to compose, although he did not accord these early works importance:

 What does writing music mean to a child?
 I simply took down one of my father's music sheets and scribbled down something or other...
 But in this way, I studied music right from my birth, as it were.
 And when I wrote these "operettas" I probably imagined myself to be a composer.